Black marlin: Description

 Compared to striped or white marlins and sailfish, black marlins are more solid than their blue counterparts.
-They have a shorter bill and a rounder and lower dorsal fin.
+They have a shorter, heavier bill and a rounder and lower dorsal fin.
 Black marlin may be distinguished from all other marlin species by their rigid pectoral fins, which, especially from a weight of around 68 kg, are unable to be pressed flat against their sides but can be tilted further backwards for reduced drag.
+The black marlin showcases an extremely chrome underside and a dark blue-black dorsal side, the two colored layers are often separated by a yellow-ish chrome stripe.
+The black marlin is the only istiophorid in which the second dorsal fin is anterior to the second anal fin, this feature holds for all sizes.
+Black marlin are measured like other bill fish from the tip of their lower jaw to the fork of their tail.